ddnet-insta/cli/README.md

 # cli

-A command line tool written in ruby (who is she? a stripper?).
+A command line tool written in ruby.
 That is supposed to help with boiler plate code in the [ddnet-insta](https://github.com/ddnet-insta/ddnet-insta) project.